giorgoskef98/Arduino_37_Sensor_Kit_Libraries/lib/KY031/docs/api.md

 #### Description

 Attach an interrupt to check the status of the sensor and trigger a function whenever the sensor is activated.
+The activation is happening when the signal is falling since the sensor idle state is HIGH and when it triggers it is falling to GND/LOW.

 #### Syntax